Pedro-Revez-Silva/l2j-server-docker/custom/README.md

 ## Usage

 Build the docker-compose.
-Join the /custom/ folder and execute:
+Add your custom files to the /custom/ folder and execute:

 `docker cp . l2j-server-docker:/.`